About the Green Impact Zone®

 - An integrated strategy to address abandoned and foreclosed properties and vacant lots.

-All of this will be supported by an intense, neighborhood organization-based outreach program and regional public, not-for-profit, private, and civic leadership support program.
+All of this was supported by an intense, neighborhood organization-based outreach program and regional public, nonprofit, private and civic leadership support program.

 Zone partners began with a game plan to ensure the strategic use of federal stimulus funds as they became available and seek a long-term sustainability strategy to carry the momentum.